metal-stack/docs/docs/src/development/proposals/MEP16/README.md

   - Allow setting the `firewall.metal-stack.io/no-controller-connection` annotation through the `FirewallDeployment` (either through the template or inheritance).
   - Add `MetalStackCluster.Spec.FirewallTemplate`.
   - Make `MetalStackCluster.Spec.NodeNetworkID` optional if `Spec.FirewallTemplate` given.
-3. Add `firewall.metalAPI` as configuration option.
+3. Add `sources.metal` as configuration option.
   - Allow updates of firewall rules in the metal-apiserver.
   - Depends on [MEP-4](../MEP4/README.md) metal-apiserver progress
-4. Migrate the GEPM to use `firewall.metalAPI`
+4. Migrate the GEPM to use `sources.metal`

 ## Alternatives Considered